-If you’re over state pension age and you were working in the Civil Service prior to 6th April 1997, part of your pension increase is paid within your state pension.
-Therefore, if you didn’t receive the full 1% in your occupational pension, you will have received an increase in your state pension to compensate.
+If you reached State Pension Age before 6 April 2016 and you were working in the Civil Service prior to 6 April 1997, part of your Pension Increase is paid within your state pension.
+Therefore, if you didn’t receive the full 1.7% in your occupational pension, you will have received an increase in your state pension to compensate.

 On my P60, why is the annual pension figure not the same as the actual pension I get paid?

 Your P60 shows the total of all payments you’ve received during the tax year.
 This may be different to your annual pension figure because it may take into account a number of factors such as a change in the annual rate paid to you, or an increase in pension during the year.

 If I haven’t received my P60 yet when will I receive it?